hadar23/Albums-Organization/README.md

 In the end, you should get a file similar to the "albumOutputFile.txt" file

-(Third java project, semester 1, software engineering bachelor degree)
+(Third Java project, semester 1, software engineering bachelor degree)